Denver Parenting Coach

 Before I had children, I once had a wise, elder therapist (my professor at the time) say to me, “Having a child is like having your heart live outside of you.”
 I sort of nodded and smiled, but I really had no idea what he was talking about.
 The first moment I saw my son, I got it.

 I felt an entirely new kind of love — the indescribably fierce, protective, overwhelming love for the small, vulnerable little person that was entirely dependent on us for his life.
 His happiness, his well-being, his needs simply eclipsed any other priority.
+Want to learn more about our online parenting coach or step parent coaching classes?
+Schedule a free consultation today.

 The Most Important Thing in the World